VITA-Group/Data-Efficient-Scaling/README.md

 **2. Run Jupyter Notebook**

-We provide Jupyter Notebook `scaling_law.ipynb` to evaluate all checkpoints and plot curves.
+We provide Jupyter Notebook `plot_curves.ipynb` to evaluate all checkpoints and plot curves.
 You will need to specify the following arguments (with default values below) before running it:
 ```
 # random seed and GPU ID
 seed = 0